Klipper3d/klipper/docs/Features.md

   similar direction will be optimized to reduce print stalls and improve overall print time.

-* Support for both delta printers and cartesian style printers.
+* Support for cartesian, delta, and corexy style printers.

 Step Benchmarks
 ===============